mbhulin/OrientTutorialSimple/create_a_java_program_to_print_a_grade_report.md

 # Create a Java Program to Print a Grade Report

+Learning objectives: In this chapter of the tutorial you will learn to
+* use SQL inside of a Java program to query the database
+* to iterate result sets
+* to retrieve the conected vertices when qurying an edge class

 If you prefer you can watch a screencast video:
 <a href="RWM-Search-2.mp4
 " target="_blank"><img src="StartScreencastVideo.jpg"